arminask/android_device_oneplus_hotdog/README.md

 - [x] update.zip sideload
 - [x] UI colors (red/blue inversions)
 - [x] Screen goes off and on
-- [x] F2FS/EXT4 Support, exFAT/NTFS where supported
+- [ ] F2FS/EXT4 Support, exFAT/NTFS where supported (F2FS support is untested)
 - [x] all important partitions listed in mount/backup lists
 - [ ] backup/restore to/from external (USB-OTG) storage (not supported by the device)
 - [ ] backup/restore to/from adb (https://gerrit.omnirom.org/#/c/15943/)